Zalgar/xrit-rx-docker/README.md

-This is a dockerised version of xrit-rx and is a work in progress
+This is a dockerised version of xrit-rx and is a work in progress docker image is available on dockerhub: https://hub.docker.com/r/zalgar/xrit-rx-docker

 # :satellite: xrit-rx - LRIT/HRIT Downlink Processor